ClickerMonkey/pubsub.js/README.md

   sendJoinLeaveEvents: true,

   /**
+   * The maximum number of channels that can be created.
+TODO */
+  maxChannels: -1,

+  /**
+   * The maximum number of clients that may connect.
+TODO */
+  maxClients: -1,

+  /**
+   * If a client has sent an invalid channel ID, join token, or publish data
+   * this determines whether the client is marked untrused and is no longer
+   * sent any messages.
+TODO
+   */
+  ignoreInvalidClients: true,

+  /**
+   * The number of previous publishes to keep and send to a client when they join.
+   */
+  sendLastPublishesOnJoin: 10,

+  /**
    * Whether or not to send all of the join tokens of current clients to the
    * new client when they first join the channel.
    */